 Figure 5a depicts the decision-making process that GenoDock reaches to the prediction that T790M mutation (rs55181378) from human epidermal growth factor receptor (EGFR; PDB ID: 2ity) is very likely to impair the binding between one of its tyrosine kinase inhibitors (TKIs), gefitinib, and the kinase domain (possibility of ∆BA>0 is 64%).
 Through molecular and clinical studies, people have shown that the resistance towards gefitinib arise from the substitution of a bulkier methionine residue for threonine at position 790 in the kinase domain [53-57].
 Further studies on the EGFR-gefitinib co-crystal structure show that the larger methionine residue lead to steric hindrance of the aromatic moieties of gefitinib molecule, preventing the accessibility of gefitinib to the binding pocket of EGFR kinase domain [53, 54, 57, 58].
-To predict the disruptive impact of T790M, GenoDock follows a classification flowchart shown in Figure 5a.
+We show our knowledge model to visualize the decision making logic behind GenoDock prediction result in Figure 5a.
 From the top level, the mutated residue is mapped in the binding pocket of the kinase domain, and the side chain volume is increased by 1/3 from threonine to methionine, which may potentially block the interaction of the ligand to the binding pocket.
 Furthermore, the functional annotations of the nsSNV associated with T790M mutation indicate that this variant is highly likely to be deleterious and the mutated residue resides in a highly conserved region, which strengthens the confidence that this variant would impair the protein-ligand binding.
 Together with the next fact that the side chain polarity decreases from the polar threonine to the hydrophobic methionine, GenoDock classifies this nsSNV to be very likely to cause a positive shift towards binding affinity.

-In figure 5b, we show the process of GenoDock helping identify novel mutations that could potentially lead to drug resistance.
+In figure 5b, we show the process of our knowledge model showing how GenoDock helps identify novel mutations that could potentially lead to drug resistance.
 Farnesyl diphosphate synthase (FPPS) is an important target for the bisphosphonate class of drugs such as zoledronate (ZOL).
 ZOL targets FPPS as an immunomodulator which alters macrophages from a tumor-promoting to a tumor-killing phenotype [59-64].
 ZOL is a highly hydrophilic binder to FPPS via electrostatic and hydrogen bond interactions [65].
 We visualized the interaction between ZOL and FPPS (PDB ID: 4p0w) in Figure 5b, in which ZOL ligand is binding to ARG112A via a “salt bridge” between the positive charged guanidium with the negative charged sulfate group of ZOL.
 However, with the mutation R112H (rs155317993), this binding network no longer exists.
 GenoDock classifies this nsSNV as ∆BA>0 with a probability of 99.8%, followed by a similar decision-making pipeline discussed in the previous case.
 This prediction indicates a novel mutation that could very likely impair the inhibitor effectiveness.
 We validate this prediction using AutoDock Vina, which gives a positive binding affinity shift, 0.31kcal/mol.
 More biological functional assays can be performed in the future in addition to the computational validation.

 GenoDock web interface